To quickly get started, click on a button below and choose to "open" the connection file.

 If you connect to the service this way then you may not see your local drives or printers, depending on the options that are set on your computer.
 If you need access to your local drives, memory sticks or printers then click on "Options", "Local Resources" and ensure that "Printers, Clipboard, Drives and PnP devices" are all ticked before you connect.

-Whilst we don't officially support connections from clients other than Windows and Mac OSX it is possible to connect from Linux, iPad and iPhone systems.
+It is possible to connect from Android, iPad and iPhone systems.

-PLEASE NOTE: The version of the connection client available in Linux is quite old, so some features, such as video playback and printer redirection will not work correctly.
-This will only be fixed when newer Remote Desktop clients become available for Linux.
+PLEASE NOTE: The default version of the connection client available in Linux (RDesktop) is quite old, so some features, such as video playback and printer redirection will not work correctly and you may not even be able to connect.
+You will need to try a newer RDP client for Linux, such as the open source "FreeRDP" or a commercial client from Quest Software.

 How this will appear depends on which Operating System you use on your personal computer.